-Is there a right grip?
+Is there a wrong golfing grip?

-The only thing that does matter is that you not use a baseball grip or a ten-finger grip.
-A golfer cannot be successful with a baseball grip because it gives the right hand too much control over the club and that is a bad thing for a right-handed golfer.
-For a right-handed golfer, the control part of the golf swing is dominated by the left hand and arm and if the right hand is on the club too much, it will ruin a golfer's control.
+The only thing that matters is that you not use a baseball grip or a ten-finger grip.
+A golfer cannot be successful with a baseball grip.
+That's because it gives the right hand too much control over the club.
+That's a really bad thing for a right-handed golfer.
+For a right-handed golfer, the control part of the golf swing is dominated by the left hand and arm.
+If the right hand is on the club too much, it will ruin a golfer's control.

 The main point of this capsule is hand positioning.
-The V's formed by one's thumb and forefinger should be pointing down the shaft, right at one's feet (the left v at the right foot, the right v at the left foot).
-Relative to the shaft, the plane formed by the back of the right hand should be pointing to 11 o'clock while the plane of the left hand should be point to 1 o'clock.
-While I know that sounds a little technical and weird, it's important that the back of the hands not turn over too much in either direction otherwise the average golfer will have control issues.
+The V's formed by one's thumb and forefinger should be pointing down the shaft.
+It should point right at one's feet (the left v at the right foot, the right v at the left foot).
+Relative to the shaft, the plane formed by the back of the right hand should be pointing to 11 o'clock.
+The plane of the left hand should be pointing to 1 o'clock.
+While I know that sounds a little technical and weird, it's important.
+The back of the hands should not turn over too much in either direction.
+Otherwise, the average golfer will have control issues.

 How to Solve Grip Issues

 One of the best way to get a feel for the right grip is to practice hitting golf balls with only the left-hand.
 Although you will lack for power, you should be able to hit the ball short and straight.
 Having your left hand turned over too far toward the club will result in hooding the golf club and pulling the ball left.
-Having the left hand turned away from the club too far will make it difficult to get the club turned over, resulting in pushes, shanks, and slices.
+Having the left hand turned away from the club too far will make it difficult to get the club turned over.
+That will result in pushes, shanks, and slices.

-Thus, if you play with an open stance and found yourself slicing a lot, you may have made a grip adjustment to try to control your slice.
-Thus, it is essential that a good, mostly neutral grip be used in order to build a foundation for the rest of the swing and so that larger problems, like swing plane and hip problems, are easily identified.
+Thus, if you play with an open stance and find yourself slicing a lot, you may have made a grip adjustment to try to control your slice.
+It is essential that a good, mostly neutral grip be used.
+That will build a foundation for the rest of the swing.
+Thus, larger problems, like swing plane and hip problems, can be identified.

 The first photo, where the club is put down perpendicular to the target, is meant to show a golfer where to position a ball in his or her stance.
 However, if you notice the position of the feet, many golfers will position theirs this way.
 Most notably, the left foot, like the club, is perpendicular to the target.
 This is one of the most fundamental problems I've seen over the years in mid-handicap golfers.

 The emphasis of the closed stance is to make sure the hips are square.
 A golfer can still have square hips (meaning the hips are parallel with the target line) but have the leading foot turned out.
 The critical problem in having the leading foot perpendicular to the target line is that it locks the knee and restricts proper follow through.